Norbaeocystin: Chemistry

 Norbaeocystin is an N-demethylated derivative of baeocystin (itself an N-demethylated derivative of psilocybin), and a phosphorylated derivative of 4-hydroxytryptamine (4-HT).
 The latter is notable as a positional isomer of serotonin, which is 5-hydroxytryptamine (5-HT).

 Derivatives

 Derivatives of norbaeocystin (4-PO-T), also known as substituted 4-phosphoryloxytryptamines, include baeocystin (4-PO-NMT), psilocybin (4-PO-DMT), ethocybin (4-PO-DET), 4-PO-DiPT, 4-PO-MET, and aeruginascin (4-PO-TMT), among others.

+History

+Norbaeocystin was found to be sold as an analytical standard in 2023.